scratchminer/Hexlet-Emulator/README.md

 # Hexlet

-An emulator for the [Hexheld](https://github.com/Hexheld), a quirky fantasy console with a hexagonal LCD
+A [Hexheld](https://github.com/Hexheld) emulator with a focus on portability and performance.

 ## Advantages
 - Hexlet is designed to be portable across a wide variety of systems.